-On Mac, many apps are obtained from the App Store but Mac users also download and use apps from the internet.
+On Mac, many apps are obtained from the App Store, but Mac users also download and use apps from the internet.
 To safely support internet downloading, macOS layers additional controls.
 First, by default in macOS 10.15 or later, all Mac apps need to be notarised by Apple to launch.
-This requirement helps ensure that these apps are free of known malware, without requiring the apps to be provided through the App Store.
-Second, macOS includes state-of-the-art antivirus protection to block - and, if necessary, remove - malware.
+This requirement helps ensure that these apps are free of known malware, without requiring that the apps be provided through the App Store.
+Second, macOS includes state-of-the-art antivirus protection to block - and if necessary remove - malware.